CSU Student Research Competition

 The CSU Student Research Competition promotes excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the 23 campuses of the California State University.
 Cash prizes are awarded.

-The 31st Annual CSU Student Research Competition will be held at Cal Poly, San Luis Obispo on April 28 and 29, 2017.
+The 32nd Annual CSU Student Research Competition will be held at CSU Sacramento May 4-5, 2018.

 Who May Apply